jablonskidev/linux-interview-questions/questions/linux-hard-links-soft-or-symbolic-links.md

 - c) Unchanged files share the same inode, saving space
 - d) They're easier to create than symbolic links

-**8. Which find command locates broken symbolic links?**
-- a) `find /path -type l -broken`
-- b) `find /path -type l -xtype l`
-- c) `find /path -links 0`
-- d) `find /path -type s -broken`

-**9. For zero-downtime application deployments, which type of link is typically preferred?**
+**8. For zero-downtime application deployments, which type of link is typically preferred?**
 - a) Hard links, because they're more reliable
 - b) Symbolic links, because you can easily redirect to new versions
 - c) Either type works equally well
 - d) Neither, you should copy files instead

-**10. What filesystem limitation affects hard links but not symbolic links?**
+**9. What filesystem limitation affects hard links but not symbolic links?**
 - a) File size restrictions
 - b) Permission requirements
 - c) Must be on the same filesystem
 - d) Cannot be created by regular users

-**11. When editing a file through a hard link, what happens to the original file?**
+**10. When editing a file through a hard link, what happens to the original file?**
 - a) The original file remains unchanged
 - b) Both the original and hard link are modified (they're the same file)
 - c) Only the hard link is modified
 - d) The original file is automatically backed up

-**12. Which command shows inode numbers to help identify hard links?**
+**11. Which command shows inode numbers to help identify hard links?**
 - a) `ls -l`
 - b) `ls -i`
 - c) `ls -h`
 - d) `ls -ln`

-**13. In container environments, what's a best practice for symbolic links?**
+**12. In container environments, what's a best practice for symbolic links?**
 - a) Always use absolute paths
 - b) Avoid symbolic links entirely
 - c) Use relative symbolic links within mounted volumes
 - d) Convert all symbolic links to hard links

-**14. What security concern exists with symbolic links in shared directories like /tmp?**
+**13. What security concern exists with symbolic links in shared directories like /tmp?**
 - a) They consume too much disk space
 - b) They can be followed blindly by privileged scripts
 - c) They're automatically deleted by the system
 - d) They require root privileges to create

-**15. If you have multiple hard links to a file, how many times is the actual data stored on disk?**
+**14. If you have multiple hard links to a file, how many times is the actual data stored on disk?**
 - a) Once for each hard link
 - b) Twice (original + backup)
 - c) Only once, shared by all hard links